-2.9.3 Temporary financial assistance due to an epidemic outbreak
+2.10.3 Temporary financial assistance due to an epidemic outbreak

-Finnish government implemented new benefit for parents who were forced to take unpaid leave because of childcare responsibilities or who returned from abroad to Finland and were forced to take unpaid leave between 16 March 2020 to 13 May 2020.
-Benefit, Temporary financial assistance due to an epidemic outbreak follow the minimum sickness allowance scheme.
+Finnish government implemented new benefit for parents who were forced to take unpaid leave because of childcare responsibilities or who returned from abroad to Finland and were forced to take unpaid leave between 16 March 2020 and 13 May 2020.
+The benefit, Temporary financial assistance due to an epidemic outbreak follow the minimum sickness allowance scheme.

-Around 2500 persons applied for the benefit.
+Around 1900 persons received the benefit in May 2020.
 Note that sick or quarantined persons are eligible for either sickness allowance or sickness allowance on account of an infectious disease (Tartuntatautipäiväraha).